GAMSAT

 March 2027

-Am I eligible to apply through GEMSAS based on my GAMSAT Results?
+Am I eligible to apply based on my GAMSAT results?

-The table below shows how Medical School’s use the GAMSAT results.
-Please see the individual Medical School entries to confirm their minimum GAMSAT score requirements and use this information to decide which Medical Schools to preference in your GEMSAS application.
+The table below outlines how medical schools use GAMSAT results.
+You should also review the individual medical school entries in the Medical Schools Admissions Guide to confirm minimum score requiremetns and decide which schools to include in your preferences.

 Medical School